-In 2013, I learned a tough lesson about what happens when businesses don’t get their messaging right…and it led me to the business I’m in now: creating content and sales copywriting, freelance.
+In 2013, I learned a tough lesson about what happens when businesses don’t get their messaging right…and it led me to the business I’m in now: conversion copywriting.

 I was a Senior Business Consultant in a group with a mandate to modernize the Ontario Public Service.
 “What the..?”, you may well ask.

 That’s right, ‘modernize’.
 It sounds vague and a bit daunting, and it was both.